Families grow and evolve. Your needs change. The home you loved when you moved in might not be the best home for you today.

 The quality of your neighborhood is often just as important as the quality of your home.
 You don’t get to choose your neighbors, so if you love the ones you have, staying put could be an easy decision.

 Distance to schools, hospitals, and other local services and amenities should all be considered.
-If you have children who are already established in schools, do you really want to take them out of their comfort zone into an unfamiliar environment?
+If you have children or a growing family who are already established in schools, do you really want to take them out of their comfort zone into an unfamiliar environment?

 Before you choose to move, think about how your current needs could be met with a partial or full home remodel.